loneicewolf/Stuxnet-Source/README.md

 - ONLY FOR ACADEMICAL RESEARCH AND EDUCATIONAL PURPOSES
 - If you do not know what you are doing here, now would be a great time to leave!
 (Only proceed if you **do know** what you are doing)

 ⚠️ **Please Be careful with this.
 This is only for research and Educational Purposes!
-Nevertheless It goes without saying that even if you run these in a Virtual Machine, I would [still] USE CAUTION..** ⚠️
+Even if you run these in a Virtual Machine, I would [still] USE CAUTION.** ⚠️

 ## Password: